Best Life Insurance for Parents in 2025

 Our evaluation incorporates multiple data sources to capture the full picture of each insurer's performance:

-• Cost data from online quotes across multiple coverage amounts and term lengths
+• Cost data from 248,399 life insurance quotes multiple coverage amounts and term lengths

-• Customer complaint data from the National Association of Insurance Commissioners (NAIC)
+• Customer satisfaction data from the National Association of Insurance Commissioners (NAIC) customer complaint index, J.D.
+Power and other online customer reviews

 Sample Customer Profile